sbulav/rancher-k101/README.md

 * Which of these is used to create direct queries to Prometheus for alerts in Rancher? : PromQL

+## 5. Running Kubernetes Workloads

+### 5.1 Deploying and managin Workloads

+* Which of the following WOULD NOT prevent a workload from being scheduled on a node?: Liveness Probe
+* You can deploy a workload by importing YAML through the Rancher UI.: True
+* Why should you not use the latest tag for container images?: All of the above
+* Rancher will create services for ports that you configure in the Workload deployment screen.: True
+* Where can Rancher pull environment variables from?: All of the above
+* The best way to deploy a workload is to tell Rancher the specific node to run the workload on.: False
+* Which of the following is NOT a health check method for Workloads?: UDP
+* Which of the following CANNOT be used as a volume?: Environment variable
+* Changing the console type has no effect on Ranchers ability to collect log data from stdout/stderr.: False
+* How do you tell Rancher to launch a Pod with multiple containers?: Launch the pod with the primary container and then add sidecars
+* How many revisions can you list when doing a rollback?: All of them

+### 5.2 Using Persistent Storage

+* Common cloud providers have their storage providers built into Rancher/Kubernetes.: True
+* Which of the following provisioning types allows Kubernetes to allocate storage as users request it?: Dynamic Provisioning
+* Where are storage classes configured?: Cluster level
+* How can you attach storage to a workload?: All of the above
+* You can only have one StorageClass defined per cluster.: False
+* Rancher allows you to have multiple default StorageClasses.: False

 ## Install Rancher as container

 ### Run runcher with Podman as self-signed certificate